Philips Fidelio X2/27 Open Back Headphones

 Now that you’ve taken a quick look at the technical specs, let’s start by examining two of the most important features – build quality and design.

 The build quality and design of these cans borrows various elements from other ‘phones – but with a twist.
 When you pull them out of the box and hold them in your hands, you’ll notice a few things right off the bat.

-For one, you’ll notice that both ear cups are fully constructed with a solid metal.
+For one, you’ll notice that both ear cups are fully constructed with solid metal.
 The outer grills that cover the 50 mm drivers are also made of metal.
 The metal mesh covering the drivers feels very durable and sturdy.
-They also have the holes you’d expect to see on a pair of open back cans.
+They also have the holes you’d expect to see on a pair of open-back cans.

 The headband is also metal with a smooth sliding adjustable function.
 The combination Philips went with on the headband is similar to the Audio Technica wing-tip support as seen on the ATH-AD900X.
 As you can see in the picture above, there is a 3D mesh strap attached just under the leather-covered metal headband.

 They call it the 3D mesh hammock.
 Sounds comfy right?
 The strap that’s attached to the 3D mesh hammock is made of durable plastic.
 You’ll notice there is mesh on both the top and bottom of the hammock where the headphones will sit comfortably on top of your head.

 The main purpose of the mesh hammock headband design is to ensure there is an even distribution of weight, which we’ll cover in more detail below.
 On the inside of the headband, just above both respective ear cups, there are left and right indicators.

 Complete Lack of Protruding Wires